szf2020/robot_faces/README.md

 * Mouth: scaling in x and y, closed or open mouth.

-* Bugfix -pupils moving outside of iris
+* Bugfix - pupils moving outside of iris

 * Pupil scaling

-* adjust corner radius of pupil highlight to match the iris.
+* Adjust corner radius of pupil highlight to match the iris.

+* Change how saccades are done to match how gaze could done.
+Configure max movement radius and interpolate between 0 and 1.

+* Put timeout in speech, gaze and expression.

 ## Ideas